IgniteUI/indigo-design-docfx/en/components/card.md

 ## Header

 The Card header supports various layouts, including an Avatar Thumbnail, Title, and Subtitle elements.
-In Sketch, the smart layout rules applied allow the layout to adjust accordingly when you set the elements you want to hide to ~No Symbol.
-While in Adobe XD, the use of stacks lets you achieve that by deleting the unused layers instead.
+In Sketch, the smart layout rules adjust the layout accordingly when you set the elements you want to hide to ~No Symbol.
+In Adobe XD, the use of a Stack lets you achieve the same when you delete unnecessary layers.

 <img class="responsive-img" src="../images/card_header.png" srcset="../images/card_header@2x.png 2x" />